Crispy Roasted Potatoes with Rosemary and Garlic

 Roast 20-25 minutes, until the edges of the potatoes are nicely golden brown.
 They should be sizzling in the oil.
 You might hear a whistling sound that indicates moisture is evaporating, which is a sign they're almost done.

 Remove the pan from the oven.
-Sprinkle the garlic and rosemary over the potatoes.
+Sprinkle 1 finely chopped garlic clove and 2 teaspoons chopped fresh rosemary over the potatoes.
 Use a spatula to scrape and stir them around — do this somewhat gently so you don't crush them.

 Return to the oven for 5 more minutes.
 Serve the potatoes hot out of the oven for maximum crispiness.